tuomaseerola/music_and_science_seminar/README.md

 By [Tuomas Eerola](https://www.durham.ac.uk/staff/tuomas-eerola/), Durham University, Music Department, 2025.

 This repository contains materials for teaching of **Music and Science**.
 Links with special icons take you to **Colab Notebooks** that contain interactive notebooks to try explore various topics.
+Use this link for easier access of the materials: [https://tuomaseerola.github.io/music_and_science_seminar/](https://tuomaseerola.github.io/music_and_science_seminar/)

 Some of the code is based on [Music and Science book: online materials](https://tuomaseerola.github.io/emr/)